 Food and Drink

 We don’t require a library card to check out materials.
-When you want to borrow an item from the library, you will use your student ID number as identification.
+When you want to borrow an item from the library, you will use your CTC ID number as identification.

-The library is a large place!
-View our Library Media Center Map
+The library is a large place.
+View our Library and eLearning Map [PDF]

 Need help finding a location on campus?
 Here’s a map of the BC campus

 - The Collaborative zone is located on the first floor of the library.
-Non-disruptive talking and group activities are allowed.
+Non-disruptive talking is allowed.